Baby Esther: Kane v. Fleischer

-The trial opened that year in the New York State Supreme Court, with Kane and Betty Boop films being viewed only by the judge.
-No jury was called.
+The trial opened that year in the New York State Supreme Court, with Kane and Betty Boop films being viewed only by the judge; no jury was called.
 Vocal performers Margie Hines, Little Ann Little, Kate Wright, Bonnie Poe, and most notably Mae Questel were all summoned to testify.

 Little Ann Little told the court how the "boop-oop-a-doop" phrase had started out as "ba-da inde-do", which developed into "bo do-de-o-do" and finally to "boop-oop-a-doop".
-Helen Kane's counsel asked Little, who spoke throughout the trial in a Betty Boop voice, "Oh, do you speak like that way at home?"
+Helen Kane's counsel asked Little, the latter of whom spoke throughout the trial in a Betty Boop voice, "Oh, do you speak like that way at home?"
 Little responded to the court, "Yes, indeedy!"

 Defense uses Baby Esther

 Testimony was given that Kane adopted her singing style after watching Baby Esther perform in a New York nightclub in April 1928.
-Esther's first manager, Lou Bolton, testified for the defense stating that in 1925, he coached a "young negro child" named Esther, teaching her how to interpolate her songs with scat lyrics such as "boo-did-do-doo" and "whad-da-da-da".
-Jones' manager testified that Kane had seen her act at the Everglades Restaurant in April 1928, before Kane opened her act at the New York Paramount Theatre.
+Esther's first manager, Lou Bolton, testified for the defense, stating that in 1925, he coached a "young negro child" named Esther, teaching her how to interpolate her songs with scat lyrics such as "boo-did-do-doo" and "whad-da-da-da".
+Bolton testified that Kane had seen Jones' act at the Everglades Restaurant in April 1928, which was before Kane opened her own act at the New York Paramount Theatre.
 Kane had already testified that her first use of the phrase "boop-boop-a-doop" was during her engagement at the Paramount Theatre.
-Under cross-examination Bolton said that he had met with Kane at the club after Esther's performance, but could not say when she had walked in.
+Under cross-examination, Bolton said that he had met with Kane at the club after Esther's performance, but could not recall when she had walked in.
 Bolton also stated that Fleischer's lawyers had paid him $200 to come to New York.
-Bolton told the court that he had no idea where Esther was, and he thought that she was "probably still" in Paris.
-In fact, in May 1934 she was performing in Louisville.
+Bolton told the court that he had no idea where Esther was, and he thought that she was "probably" still in Paris.
+In fact, in May 1934, she was performing in Louisville.
 Esther herself did not testify at the trial.